-- Run : Resets the interactions window and runs the program in the definitions window. - Break : Breaks the current evaluation. - Kill : Terminates the current evaluation. - Limit Memory... : Allow you to specify a limit on the amount of memory that a program running in DrRacket is allowed to consume. - Clear Error Highlight : Removes the red background that signals the source location of an error.
-Also removes the highlighting for uncovered (untested) portions of the program.
+- Run : Resets the interactions window and runs the program in the definitions window. - Ask the Program to Quit : Breaks the current evaluation. - Force the Program to Quit : Terminates the current evaluation. - Reload #lang Extensions : discards any already-loaded #lang-specific extensions and reloads them.
+See also §1 "DrRacket support for #lang-based Languages". - Limit Memory... : Allow you to specify a limit on the amount of memory that a program running in DrRacket is allowed to consume.

-- Create Executable... : Creates a separate launcher for running your program.
+- Clear Error Highlight : Removes the red background that signals the source location of an error.
+Also removes the highlighting for uncovered (untested) portions of the program. - Create Executable... : Creates a separate launcher for running your program.
 See §1.11 "Creating Executables" for more info. - Module Browser... : Prompts for a file and then opens a window showing the module DAG starting at the module in the selected file.